 Just move into a home with an inground pool?
 Decide the pool you installed needs a change?
 You’re not alone.
 Many people who have pools that were built 30+ years ago wonder if they can change the depth or the shape of their swimming pool – and they wonder how much that overhaul will cost.

 For example, they don’t want it to be a diving pool anymore; they want it to be shallower.
 Or maybe they want to change it to a “sport bottom,” where it’s 3’ deep on the sides and tapers to 5’ in the middle.
 Whatever your desire for rehabbing your existing pool, there are a variety of items to address.
-Here are some factors to consider:
+So before you think about turning your kidney-shape into a lap pool or have any other crazy inground pool remodel ideas, here are some factors to consider.

 Type of Pool